massa007/ioBroker.myAudi/README.md

 ![Logo](admin/Audi_logo_rings.png)

+NEWS: I am currently working on the additional authentication which is needed when trying to lock or unlock the car for example.
+This will still take some time but I´m getting closer day by day.
+Please hold the line!

 # ioBroker.myAudi
 Adapter for connecting to Volkswagen Car-Net and get access to the data of your car.
 (An active "security and service plus" contract in VW CarNet is nescessary for this adapter to work!)
 After installing the only thing to configure is the Car-Net username and password.